 Tourist crowds in Rome in June

-The festivities I mentioned earlier, however, make the streets of the city are also filled with Romans and Italians from other localities, so it is normal to find large crowds in the most touristy areas.
+The festivals that I mentioned above make, however, that the streets of the city are also filled with Romans and Italians from other locations, so it is normal to find large crowds in the most touristy areas.

 Traditionally, prices of hotels and other tourist services begin to increase in June due to high demand.
 Therefore, if you are planning to visit Rome during these dates, it is essential to organize your activities and book your accommodation well in advance.